|

 asked.
 "There's a footnote?"
 Brody pointed out.
 "And that

 symbol?"
-Edlin noticed.
+Edlin added.
 It was a holographic clock with 6

 hands pointing in 3 dimensions.